 Braces are the most common form of treatment for overbite correction.
 If you are concerned about esthetics, invisible braces may be the best option for you.
 Some very severe overbites can be fixed with jaw surgery.

 Can I get correction in the US with my insurance?

 Children under 18 may be eligible to have overbite teeth fixed on CHIP or Medicaid with braces or surgery.
 As with any other treatment, approval will depend on the severity of the condition and the state you live in.

 Adults are only likely to get braces or overbite surgery on the Medicaid if they have a severe overbite which causes problems with everyday things like eating and speaking.
-You and your dentist will need to assess the degree of your jaw misalignment to see whether it is something your states Medicaid program will cover.
+You can read more about Medicaid dental insurance here.

 What is a normal overbite?

 It's considered normal when the upper front teeth sit around 2-4mm in front of or overhanging the lower teeth.
 Research suggests that the average overbite teeth have is 2.9mm, and around 8% of children have a deep or severe overbite of more than 6mm.
 In the US, correction treatment is normally recommended in cases of more than 4mm.